ensingm2/SteamMonsterGameScript/README.md

 - **itemUseCheckFreq (default: 5000ms):** Duration (in milliseconds) between checks to see if it is beneficial to use a consumable item
 - **useMedicsAtPercent (default: 30):** % max hp at which to use the medics ability
 - **useNukeOnSpawnerAbovePercent (default: 75):** Above this % percentage threshold, a nuke will be used on a targeted spawner
+- **useMetalDetectorOnBossBelowPercent (default: 30):** Below this % percentage threshold, a Metal Detector will be used on a targeted boss

 ##Testing:
 If you would like to test the script, you have a few options